eriizu/blog/README.md

-# On my quest to a functioning blog generator
+# On my quest for a functioning blog generator

 This repository seems to be the minimum viable code for a Hugo site using tailwindcss (with JIT and watch mode).